Last Updated: 5 February 2015

 Storage and security

-We store information in different ways, including in paper and electronic form.
 The security of your personal information is important to us and we take reasonable steps to protect it from misuse, interference and loss, and from unauthorised access, modification or disclosure.
 Some of the measures we use include:

 - Implementing document storage, information classification and incident notification and management security policies and procedures;